rajbos/rajbos.github.io/_posts/2018-10-20-SonarQube-setup.md

 INFO: Sensor SonarCSS Rules [cssfamily]
 ```

-For now the recommended fix is: do not use the CSS analysis, which isn't great, but better then the alternative: currently the `Run Analysis Task` just hangs until the maximum runtime of your build has been reached.
+For now the recommended fix is: **do not use the CSS analysis**, which isn't great, but better then the alternative: currently the `Run Analysis Task` just hangs until the maximum runtime of your build has been reached.
 Al that time, your build server will run at 100% CPU (if you have 1 CPU available, 2 CPU's got me 50% utilization)!
 It took me quite some searching around to find this one, so it's good to document it here.

 The current fix is to start the analysis task with a parameter that redirects the CSS files to a non-existing analyzer: